aFelipeSP/pdfme/docs/index.rst

 About this docs
 ---------------

-The description and instructions for each feature are inside the docs for each class representing the feature, so in :class:`pdfme.text.PDFText` class you'll learn how to build a paragraph, in :class:`pdfme.table.PDFTable` class you'll learn how to build a table, in :class:`pdfme.content.PDFContent` class you'll
+We recommend starting with the tutorial in :doc:`tutorial`, but you can find the description and instructions for each feature inside the docs for each class representing the feature, so in :class:`pdfme.text.PDFText` class you'll learn how to build a paragraph, in :class:`pdfme.table.PDFTable` class you'll learn how to build a table, in :class:`pdfme.content.PDFContent` class you'll